clusterio/clusterio/docs/writing-plugins.md

 The following properties are recognized as part of a message class:

-#### plugin
+#### static plugin

 Must contain the name of the plugin this message is defined by.
 This property is not used in core messages.

-#### type
+#### static type

-The message type sent over the wire.
+A string describing the message type sent over the wire.
-This can be either `request` or `event`.
+This can be either `"request"` or `"event"`.
 The primary difference is whether they allow for a response.

-#### src
+#### static src

-The allowed source of the message.
-The source can be specified as `controller`, `host`, `instance`, or `control`.
-This property also accepts an array of strings to allow multiple sources.
+A string or an array of strings describing where this message is allowed to originate from.
+The available endpoints are `"controller"`, `"host"`, `"instance"`, or `"control"`.
 Messages sent from a different source will be rejected.

-#### dst
+#### static dst

-The allowed destination of the message.
-The destination can be specified as `controller`, `host`, `instance`, or `control`.
-This property also accepts an array of strings to allow multiple destinations.
+A string or array of strings describing where this message may be addressed to.
+The available endpoints are `"controller"`, `"host"`, `"instance"`, or `"control"`.
+If the target is multiple hops away it the message will be forwarded towards its destination by the intermediaries.
+For example a message sent from a control connection an instance will be forwarded by the controller to the relevant host and from the host to the correct instance.
 Messages sent to a different destination will be rejected.

-#### jsonSchema
+#### static jsonSchema

 A JSON schema that specifies what's valid to send in the message.

 #### toJSON

-Optional function to serialize the class to a JSON object, bypassing the default serialization provided by `JSON.stringify()`
+Optional method to serialize an instance of the class to a JSON object, see the [documentation for `JSON.stringify()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#description) for the semantics of this method.
+This should return an object that's valid according to `jsonSchema` and accepted by `fromJSON`, and may be omitted if the default serialisation by `JSON.stringify()` already does this.

-#### fromJSON
+#### static fromJSON

 Required function to restore the class from a JSON object.
-This function is called when the message reaches its destination and is expected to return an instance of the class.
+This function is called when the message reaches its destination and is expected to return an identical instance of the class.
+I.e. the result of `fromJSON(JSON.parse(JSON.stringify(instance)))` should be a complete copy of the message.

-#### Response
+#### static Response

-Optional class that specifies the response to the request.
+Optional [JSON sterilisable class](/docs/devs/json-serialisable-classes.md) that specifies the response to the request.
 Required properties are `jsonSchema` and `fromJSON`.

 ## Sending Link Messages